#LC2025 at WashU Medicine

 We are proud to announce that the 18th International Workshop on Langerhans Cells (LC2025) will take place from September 3-5, 2025, hosted on the campus of Washington University School of Medicine in St. Louis, Missouri.

-Since its inception in 1984, this biannual workshop has established itself as the premier international convention in the field of Langerhans cell (LC) research and a sister meeting to the international Dendritic Cell (DC) conference.
-LC2025 continues this rich tradition, bringing together the world’s leading experts, the brightest young researchers, and key industry partners for three days of groundbreaking science and collaboration.
+Since its inception in Oslo, Norway, in 1984, this biannual workshop has served as the premier international convention in the field of Langerhans cell research and a sister meeting to the international Dendritic Cell (DC) conference.

 LC2025 is designed to foster robust dialogue across disciplines and career stages, during the sessions and social events ensuring ample opportunities for young investigators to share their work and connect with global leaders in the field.